What is an eye exam?

 Using tonometry, the inner pressure of your eyes will also be measured, either by a puff of air or a special device that gently touches the surface of your eye.
 This testing is entirely painless.

-- Review and discussion: after we complete all of the necessary tests, we will meet with you in our Luverne and Troy, AL, clinics to share and discuss our findings.
+- Review and discussion: after we complete all of the necessary tests, we will meet with you in our Enterprise, Luverne and Troy, AL, clinics to share and discuss our findings.
 Together, we will decide upon the ideal treatment plan for you.

 Our Eye Exams Explained

 Everyone, regardless of age or physical condition, is advised by optometric experts to have routine eye examinations performed.
-At Family Eye Center, our eye doctors will inspect your eyes comprehensively, checking both your vision and eye health.
+At Family Eye & Laser, our eye doctors will inspect your eyes comprehensively, checking both your vision and eye health.
 Your eyes matter to us, and we will work hard to keep your eyesight healthy and prevent future vision loss.

 Complete eye evaluations are a significant part of preventive health care, and may detect early signs of an eye disease that is still without symptoms.
 Pediatric eye exams may uncover a vision problem that could affect learning or cause developmental delays.